Informal and Privatized Transit: Incentives, Efficiency and Coordination: Model

 \subsection{Driver Payoffs and Equilibrium Notion}

-We now describe the supply-side of the model and specify how drivers allocate themselves across routes.
-Motivated by the profit motive of informal and privatized transit operators, we assume drivers choose routes that maximize their individual profits (see middle of Figure~\ref{fig:warmup-model}).
-Let $p_i = \Bar{p}_i - \frac{c_i}{F} \geq 0$ denote the per-rider profit on route $i$, defined as the difference between the trip fare and the per-rider operating cost.
-Then, given $x_i$ drivers serving $\Lambda_i^M(x_i)$ riders on route $i$, the total route profit is $p_i \Lambda_i^M(x_i)$, which we assume is shared equally among drivers, yielding a per-driver profit $\pi_i(x_i) = \frac{\Lambda_i^M(x_i) p_i}{x_i}$.\footnote{$\pi_i(\cdot)$ is well-defined and bounded for $x_i \geq 0$ under the class of minibus rider demand functions we study in Equation~\eqref{eq:rider-demand-function}.} Drivers select routes to maximize this payoff, taking the rider demand functions and the allocation of other drivers as given.
-This strategic interaction induces a Wardrop-style~\citep{wardrop-ue} equilibrium driver allocation, in which no driver can profitably deviate, as elucidated below.
+We now describe the supply-side of the model and how drivers allocate themselves across routes.
+Motivated by the profit motive of informal transit operators, we assume drivers choose routes to maximize individual profits (see middle of Figure~\ref{fig:warmup-model}).
+Let $p_i = \Bar{p}_i - \frac{c_i}{F} \geq 0$ denote the per-rider profit on route $i$, equal to the trip fare minus per-rider operating cost.
+Then, given $x_i$ drivers serving $\Lambda_i^M(x_i)$ riders on route $i$, the total route profit is $p_i \Lambda_i^M(x_i)$, which we assume is shared equally among drivers, yielding a per-driver profit $\pi_i(x_i) = \frac{\Lambda_i^M(x_i) p_i}{x_i}$.
+Under the demand functions in Equation~\eqref{eq:rider-demand-function}, $\pi_i(\cdot)$ is well-defined and bounded for $x_i\geq 0$.
+Drivers select routes to maximize this payoff, taking the demand functions and the allocation of other drivers as given.
+This strategic interaction induces a Wardrop-style~\citep{wardrop-ue} equilibrium driver allocation, in which no driver can profitably deviate.
+We formalize this notion below and let $\Omega^{Eq}$ denote the set of equilibrium driver allocations.

-\begin{definition}[Equilibrium Driver Allocation] Consider a driver allocation $\x = (x_i)_{i \in [n]}$, with $\Lambda_i^M(\cdot)$ denoting the minibus rider demand function on each route $i$.
+\begin{definition}[Equilibrium Driver Allocation] Consider a driver allocation $\x$, with $\Lambda_i^M(\cdot)$ denoting the minibus rider demand function on each route $i$.
 Then, $\x$ is an equilibrium driver allocation if for any route $i$ with $x_{i}>0$, it holds that $\pi_i(x_i) \geq \pi_j(x_j)$ for all routes $j \in [n]$. \end{definition}